 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the G7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the G7 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the G7 was followed by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Manual (free pdf) or the online Panasonic G7 Manual.
+Further information on the features and operation of the 1D and G7 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Panasonic G7 Manual.